1. Agile Collaboration with the Right Stakeholders Will Help You Find the Solutions That Drive Digital Transformation

 - You buy software that solves the wrong problem.

 Take time to create a direction for your company and articulate how the digital transformation serves your vision.
-Perhaps you need to cut costs, change the direction of your business, adapt to the new behaviors of your consumers, boost productivity or relieve bottlenecks caused by legacy software.
+Perhaps you need to cut costs, change your business’s direction, adapt to your consumers’ new behaviors, boost productivity, or relieve bottlenecks caused by legacy software.
 The point is, your process of transformation should have an overarching business goal, identified in collaboration with your stakeholders.

 When creating your strategy or considering software solutions, you need to think about who the stakeholders are.
 They could be employees, consultants, leadership, customers, or suppliers.
 They are the beneficiaries, direct and indirect users, local authorities, board members, and decision-makers impacted by the strategies and software introduced.